odd/solum-deploy/README.md

 solum-target
 ============

-Target directory for the Solum project
+Deploy repository for the Solum project